-- Discrimination not giving equal respect to an individual on the basis of age, disability, race, religion or belief, gender, and all other protected characteristics - Harassment behaviour towards others which is unwanted, offensive and affects the dignity of the individual or group of individuals - Vexatious behaviour deliberately acting in a manner so as to cause annoyance or irritation, swearing/name calling/verbal abuse to children, staff or parents/carers, racist remarks, refusing to comply with disciplinary strategies - e.g. time out, running off, deliberately disrupting other children's learning or play, e.g. by tearing up their work, taking away equipment, kicking furniture, an uncaring attitude to the school environment and resources - Bullying a type of harassment which involves criticism, personal abuse or persistent actions which humiliate, exclude, intimidate, frighten or demean the individual, using unkind or threatening language.
-See Anti-Bullying Policy attached. - Cyberbullying the use of electronic communication to bully a person, typically by sending messages of an intimidating or threatening nature - Theft - Any acts of violence or aggression: Fighting, pushing, or any aggression - Verbal abuse, including swearing, racist remarks and threatening language, shouting at adults - Persistent disobedience or disruptive behaviour - Any behaviour that threatens safety or presents a serious danger - Any behaviour that seriously inhibits the learning of pupils - Any behaviour that requires the immediate attention of a staff member
+- Discrimination not giving equal respect to an individual on the basis of age, disability, race, religion or belief, gender, sexual orientation and all other protected characteristics - Harassment behaviour towards others which is unwanted, offensive and affects the dignity of the individual or group of individuals - Vexatious behaviour deliberately acting in a manner so as to cause annoyance or irritation, swearing/name calling/verbal abuse to children/adults, racist remarks,, deliberately disrupting other children's learning or play, e.g. by tearing up their work, taking away equipment, kicking furniture, an uncaring attitude to the school environment and resources - Bullying a type of harassment which involves criticism, personal abuse or persistent actions which humiliate, exclude, intimidate, frighten or demean the individual, using unkind or threatening language.
+See Anti-Bullying Policy attached. - Cyberbullying the use of electronic communication to bully a person, typically by sending messages of a humiliating, intimidating or threatening nature - Theft - Refusing to comply with disciplinary strategies e.g. running off - Any acts of violence or aggression: Fighting, pushing, biting, kicking, or any aggression - Verbal abuse, including swearing, racist remarks and threatening language, shouting at adults - Persistent disobedience or disruptive behaviour - Any behaviour that threatens safety or presents a serious danger - Any behaviour that seriously inhibits the learning of pupils persistent disruptive behaviour - Any behaviour that requires the immediate attention of a staff member